-You can find scripts for creating and populating the database (we will do that in chapter 4), as well as multimedia files at:
+You can find scripts for creating and populating the database (we will do that in chapter 4), as well as multimedia files in your removable disk in the folder D:\Labb3 or at the DB-SRV-1 server: \\\Db-srv-1\\StudKursInfo\x62 ht2004\\Labb3\\Music Database.
+See the Introduction to DB2 compendium for information about how to log in and get access to files on the server.

-- \\DB-SRV-1\StudKursInfo\stjärna62 ht2003\Labb3\Music Database, or - http://L238.dsv.su.se/courses/stjarna62